Roberts1453/Legend-of-Zelda-Remake/README.md

 # Legend-of-Zelda-Remake

-This game is a recreation of the original Legend of Zelda.
+This game is a recreation of the original Legend of Zelda for the NES.

 		Controls:
 	Menu:
 		Up - Move Up
 		Left - Move Left